mad-lab-fau/gaitmap/docs/guides/Development-Guide.md

 *Prospector* runs `pylint`, `pep257`, and `pyflakes` with custom rules to ensure consistent code and docstring style.

 For **documentation** we follow the [numpy doc-string guidelines](https://numpydoc.readthedocs.io/en/latest/format.html) and autobuild our API documentation using *Sphinx*.
-To make your live easier, you should also set your IDE tools to support the numpy docstring conventions.
+To make your life easier, you should also set your IDE tools to support the numpy docstring conventions.

 ### Configure your IDE